-The School District has boundaries coterminous with the boundaries of the City of Chicago.
-Chicago has a population of approximately 2.7 million.
-The City, located on the shores of Lake Michigan in the Midwestern United States, has a large and diverse economy that contributed to a gross regional product of approximately \$680 billion in 2017.
+The School District has boundaries coterminous with the boundaries of the City.
+The City has a population of approximately 2.7 million.
+The City, located on the shores of Lake Michigan in the Midwestern United States, has a large and diverse economy that contributed to a gross regional product of more than \$651 billion in 2016.
 Trade, transportation and utilities, government, education and health service and professional and business services are among the Chicago region's largest industry sectors.
-The City's Chicago O'Hare International Airport is ranked sixth worldwide and third in the United States in 2017 in terms of total passengers.
-Chicago's transportation and distribution network offers access to air, rail, and water, with two ports capable of handling ocean-going ships and barges, and an airport system that moves 1.13 million tons of freight, mail, and goods annually.
-See APPENDIX K - "ECONOMIC AND DEMOGRAPHIC INFORMATION."
+The City's Chicago O'Hare International Airport is ranked sixth worldwide and third in the United States in 2016 in terms of total passengers.
+Chicago's transportation and distribution network offers access to air, rail, and water, with two ports capable of handling ocean-going ships and barges, and an airport system that moves approximately 1.75 million tons of freight, mail, and goods annually.
+See APPENDIX K-"ECONOMIC AND DEMOGRAPHIC INFORMATION."